Legal-and-General/dependabot-batcher/.github/pull_request_template.md

 # Checklist:

-- [ ] I have provided documentation in the notes section of the story
+- [ ] I have updated, or provided new, documentation